danchoi/vmail/README.markdown

 You can also be sure that the vmail code doesn't do anything nefarious with your Gmail password because vmail is open source.
-Anyone can inspect the source code of the copy fo vmail that runs on your computer and inspect the code at the [github repository][1] and at [rubygems.org][2] (where the vmail gem is downloaded from).
+Anyone can inspect the source code of the copy of vmail that runs on your computer and inspect the code at the [github repository][1] and at [rubygems.org][2] (where the vmail gem is downloaded from).